jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Getting-Started/Create-Instance.md

    - Region

      JD Cloud’s Data Centers are distributed in many worldwide locations which are referred as the regions.
-JCS for Greenplum currently supports cn-north-1, and will support more regions in the future.
+Data Warehouse JDW currently supports cn-north-1 and will support more regions in the future.

      Description: